 Select Wines, Component Napa Valley

-It is extremely rare to find a 100% Napa grown and produced Sémillon – we can only count a handful we have tasted that were grown and produced in the Napa Valley.
+It is extremely rare to find a 100% Napa grown and produced Sémillon – we can only count a handful we have tasted that were grown and produced in Napa Valley.
 Straw colored in the glass, the 2016 Component Sémillon shows bright aromatics including citrus blossom, lime zest and a lesser minerality component.
 Balanced gracefully on the palate it brings both excellent acidity and weight (creamy without being heavy).
 Flavors of citrus and stone fruit along with a hint of melon (cantaloupe) round out the pleasing finish (along with a subtle spice component).
 Slightly under 11% alcohol.

 The 2020 Component Sémillon is 100% varietal from ancient vines growing in the Monte Rosso Vineyard in the Mayacamas mountains of neighboring Sonoma County.
 It is medium yellow in color; give this wine time to evolve as the aromatics are generous and layered and will continue to reveal themselves.
 The bouquet offers aromas of honeysuckle, star jasmine, a fruit sweetness including of pineapple, apricot and peach along with some tropical fruit and floral notes.
 As it opens further shows citrus blossom.
 The medium plus acidity is certainly noticeable but is seamlessly integrated with both texture and flavor.
 This wine is so well balanced, that it hits every part of the palate perfectly.
 Beautifully done.
 And age matters; this wine is from the second oldest known Sémillon vines on the planet, dating from 1886 (only Semillon vines in Australia’s Hunter Valley are older, dating back to 1866).